KrilianAlpha/SPDVIExercise1/readme.txt

-this is a place holder
+New information wich is important to the program